Download syllabus as PDF

 On presentation day: Each group will lead class through discussion of the chosen paper.
 Groups should email me their slides no later than 9am of their presentation day.
 At least 1 slide by the grad student in each group to introduce the topic, their research and larger questions addressed by the paper.
 The intro should address questions such as “What is the goal of the study and why is the study important enough to be published?”
 Students should present 1-2 Methods slides (Use methods figure from paper or from web and cite it!) to answer: ‘What is the experimental design?’, ‘Was something sequenced and how?’.
 1 Results slide (at least) should be presented per figure (Interpret each), and answer: ‘What was measured and/or tested?’ and ‘What observation/conclusion does the figure support?’
 For discussion, one slide ( more as needed so that everyone has at least one slide) should address ‘What did they do well?
 What could have been done differently?
 What is next?’
 Each group needs to answer questions to clarify answers to the questions above.

-Final Project: The final project will consist of an oral presentation and written report of a topic related to genomics and bioinformatics.
-Projects must incorporate an implementation of the computational techniques we’ve learned about.
-The final project will be worth 200 points (150 written/50 oral).
-Oral presentations will occur during the last week of class.
-Written reports will be due on the last day of class.
-You may work in groups (<6 members - mix of grad and undergrad), with the understanding that expectations increase with group size, given division of labor.
+Final Project: The final project will consist of a GitHub project submission, and an oral presentation on the final project given in lecture (or on zoom as time sees fit).
+Projects must incorporate an implementation of the computational techniques we’ve learned about in lab.
+The final project will be worth 100 points (75 submission and 25 oral).
+You may work in groups (<5 members - mix of grad and undergrad encouraged), with the understanding that expectations increase with group size, given the division of labor.
 More details will be provided later in the semester.

 Non-Required but potentially useful Textbook: PRACTICAL COMPUTING FOR BIOLOGISTS 1st edition by Haddock and Dunn.
 It is available on Amazon new, used and for rent.
 I think that there is a Kindle version if that is your thing!
 It should also be available in the campus bookstore, but you may pay more there!